-The global transformation towards full decarbonization and climate-resilience is an unprecedented task.
-The historic agreement in Paris marks a turning point - however it is just the start of long and challenging path.
-The ambitious implementation of the Paris Agreement and the SDGs would not only safe humankind from catastrophic climate change developments and provide a chance for many people and species at risk but also offer the opportunity of truly sustainable development and stable, green world economy.
-However, such a drastic change does always create winners and losers.
-To what extent fossil fuel assets will be stranded depends crucially on both nearterm action and reliable long-term planning and an appropriate mix of policy instruments including a carbon price signal consistent with empirical and scientific evidence.
-Without decisive action to better represent climate and abatement policy risks within the financial system, severe disruptions of the world economy become a real and near-term possibility.
+The global transformation towards full GHG-neutrality and climate-resilience is an unprecedented task.
+The historic agreement in Paris marks a turning point - however it is just the start of long and challenging implementation path.
+The ambitious implementation of the Paris Agreement and the SDGs is key to prevent catastrophic climate change, to limit poverty and provide a reasonable chance to adapt for many people, nations and species at risk.
+At the same time, it also offers the opportunity of truly sustainable development and a stable, green world economy.
+However, the drastic change required will create winners and losers.
+To what extent fossil fuel assets will be stranded depends crucially on near-term action and reliable long-term planning as well as an appropriate mix of policy instruments including a carbon price signal consistent with empirical and scientific evidence.
+Without decisive action to better represent climate policy risks within the financial system, severe disruptions of the world economy become a real possibility.

-Many existing enterprises will have to change their business models, and both emerging economies and developing nations fear to be left behind without relying on domestic fossil fuel reserves.
+Many existing enterprises will have to change their business models, and many countries, in particular developing nations fear to be left behind without being able to use their domestic fossil fuel reserves or having a cost effective alternative.
 A just and smooth transition will only be possible if the economic superpowers agree to move forward in a coordinated, ambitious and timely manner.
 The G20 is the global forum where such questions can be raised between economic competitors that are all to a certain degree invested in the fossil economy.
-Joint energy security in times of global warming can only be organised in cooperation.
+With the recent changes in the political landscape, it is even more important to recognize that energy security in times of global warming can only be organised through cooperation.